 Installing Python for the first time

-Anaconda Python (the compact installer is called Miniconda) is a small download and install–it won’t take several gigabytes of space like Matlab and IDL.
+Miniconda Python is a 50 MB download–it won’t initially take several gigabytes of hard drive space like Matlab and IDL.

 IDL is a bit distinctive in its syntax.
 IDL and Matlab syntax remind me a bit of Fortran, while Python is C-based, including that Python has 0-based indexing and C-order array axes.

 Jupyter Notebook makes an IDE in your web browser, and you can make remarkable animated, interactive 3-D plots as well with Ipyvolume.

 conda install jupyter python -m pip install ipyvolume

 HDF5 can handle enormous datasets quickly and easily.

 terabyte.h5 with double-precision float variable X of size 100000x2048x2048 (3.4 TB).